 A: The Short Time Compensation program (also known as the "work sharing" program), allows employers to reduce employee hours instead of laying off workers.
 The employees with reduced hours receive a prorated unemployment benefit.
-Additional guidance from the U.S. Department of Labor can be found HERE, and interested employers can apply HERE.
+Interested employers can learn more HERE and apply HERE.